Georgia Travel Itinerary: Are you soon planning a trip to Georgia and you’re looking for the best travel route?

 - go on a day trip to the Okatse Canyon and Kinchka Waterfall (read here how to get there)

--> or book a tour with Get Your Guide to explore Kutaisi and surroundings.
-Check out the options and prices here.
+-> or book a trip with Get Your Guide to explore Kutaisi and surroundings:

 How to get from Borjomi to Kutaisi:

 Take a mashrutka from Borjomi to Kashuri.
 In Kashuri you take another mashrutka to Kutaisi.
 There might also be a direct mashrutka from Borjomi to Kutaisi.
 Inquire at your hostel/hotel or at the tourist information office.
 The total duration of the trip is 3 hours.

 Budget (starting from €3 per night):

 Mid-range (starting from €20 per night):

 Kutaisi – photo source: georgiastartshere.com

 Day 11: Travel day – from Kutaisi to Mestia, overnight in Mestia